 Neither Romans 7:4 nor Galatians 2:19 states that the Law is dead, but rather that Christians are dead to the Law.
 The teachings of the New Testament challenge people to a higher standard than the moral teachings of the Old Testament.
 Teachings such as “You shall love the Lord your God with all your heart, with all your soul, and with all your mind” and “You shall love your neighbor as yourself,” which are found in Matthew 22:37-40, place particular emphasis on the importance of love.
 Jesus Christ made it clear in this scripture passage that all of the other moral teachings in the Bible are based upon these two commandments.
 Anything a person does that violates either of these two commandments is a sin, regardless of whether or not it is specifically addressed in the Bible.
 If a Christian loves both God and other people, that person’s focus will be broader than the Old Testament moral laws and will result in a desire to refrain from all kinds of unloving actions, not just those specified in the Law.

 Ephesians 2:14-15 is primarily addressing the fact that the ceremonial laws followed by the Jews are no longer relevant and, as a result, a major cause of enmity between Jews and Gentiles has been eliminated.
-The passage certainly does not infer that the Old Testament moral laws are dead.
+This scripture certainly does not infer that the Old Testament moral laws are dead.

-Although Colossians 2:13-14 does not specifically say that the Old Testament moral laws are dead, it does state that Christ “wiped out the handwriting of requirements,” andthere is no clear consensus among the commentaries as to whether or not this is a reference to just the ceremonial laws or to all the Old Testament laws, including the moral laws.
+Although Colossians 2:13-14 does not specifically say that the Old Testament moral laws are dead, it does state that Jesus Christ “wiped out the handwriting of requirements,” but among the Bible commentaries that we consulted, there is no clear consensus as to whether or not this is a reference to just the ceremonial laws or to all the Old Testament laws, including the moral laws.

-Despite the ambiguity regarding Colossians 2:13-14, we believe there is sufficient evidence that although the ceremonial laws of the Old Testament no longer matter insofar as Christians are concerned, the moral laws still matter.
-Therefore, with the possible exception of the Commandment to keep holy the Sabbath day (i.e., Saturday, which is the seventh day of the week), there is not a valid reason to believe that the Ten Commandments are no longer in effect.
-Certainly, it is still a sin for people to murder, to steal, etc.
+Despite the ambiguity regarding Colossians 2:13-14, we believe there is sufficient evidence that although the ceremonial laws of the Old Testament no longer matter insofar as Christians are concerned, the moral laws of the Old Testament still matter.
+Therefore, with the possible exception of the Commandment to keep holy the Sabbath day (i.e., Saturday), there is not a valid reason to believe that any of the other Ten Commandments are no longer in effect.

-Furthermore, the doctrine that a person who has sincerely trusted in Jesus Christ for eternal salvation (i.e., a genuine Christian) cannot lose their salvation does not imply that such a person is not expected by God to obey the Ten Commandments and other moral laws taught in the Old Testament, as well as those in the New Testament.
+Furthermore, the doctrine that a person who sincerely trusts in Jesus Christ as their Savior (i.e., a genuine Christian) cannot lose their salvation does not imply that such a person is not expected by God to obey the Ten Commandments and other moral laws taught in the Old Testament, as well as those in the New Testament.
 Paul emphatically says in Romans 6:15: “Shall we sin because we are not under law but under grace?
 Certainly not!”
-And Paul goes on to indicate in Romans 6:22 that Christians should be holy, which includes striving to consistently conduct ourselves in a manner that demonstrates our obedience to all the moral teachings of the Bible.
+And Paul goes on to indicate in Romans 6:22 that Christians should be holy, which means that they are to consistently conduct themselves in a manner that demonstrates their obedience to all the moral teachings of the Bible.
 [For more information regarding the significance of holiness for Christians, click on “Can Anyone Except God Be Holy?”]